 - Direct contact with a bat

-If a patient reports direct contact (e.g., bite, scratch, unprotected handling/touching) with a bat in B.C. please call Fraser Health Public Health.
+If a patient reports direct contact (e.g., bite, scratch, unprotected handling/touching) with a bat, please call Fraser Health Public Health.
 Public Health will conduct a risk assessment to determine whether rabies post-exposure prophylaxis (RPEP) is indicated.
 RPEP is not indicated for every case of possible direct contact with a bat and will be provided at the discretion of the MHO.

 - Bat in a room